LotfiMEZIANI/Three-in-one-blog-post/blog-post.md

 There is a question that always comes up when I start to set up the architecture of a project, it is the definition of the data model and how the different layers of the application will consume it.
 In my case, the definition of a data model for the different layers of the application gives me some irritation :sweat::

-- The definition of a schema for GraphQL to implement the API endpoint;
+- The definition of a schema for GraphQL to implement the API endpoint ;
-- The definition of a schema for Mongoose to organize the documents of the database;
+- The definition of a schema for Mongoose to organize the documents of the database ;
-- The definition of a data model so that the application map objects;
+- The definition of a data model so that the application map objects ;

 <hr />